stock2shop/website/README.md

 - View in your browser with http://localhost:1313/

 ## Key Terms
-- Draft: Drafts do not get deployed; once you finish a post, update the header of the post to say draft: false
 - Front matter: Page meta data as shown below
 ```
 title: "What are the requirements for Stock2Shop Software (APIFACT)?"